Galc3882/self-supervised-data-labeling-ML/README.md

 ![loss_acc_vgg](https://user-images.githubusercontent.com/86870298/185158154-1a81a45e-fd0d-4662-a956-26c64be7194b.png)

-As you can see, the VGG16 model performed very well on the first epoch.
+Evidently, the VGG16 model performed very well on the first epoch.
 The model was able to classify the traffic light images with an accuracy of above 99% for the LISA dataset and an accuracy of above 94% for the MIT dataset.
 ```
 Epoch [1], Loss: 0.0695
 Accuracy of the network on the 18752 validation images: 99.65 %